izuannazrin/izuannazrin/README.md

 An organism born in Malaysia, who has a passion on computer since childhood.

-## Warning
-In the event of seeking for a job applicant, do note that this organism is still studying in university and are expected to graduate in 2024.
-Invitations are still welcomed though!

 ## Why?
 This organism is primarily aimed to fulfill worldly needs and afterlife needs balancedly.
 Even so, it